 Our Certificate of Incorporation and Bylaws provide that the Board of Directors shall consist of a maximum of ten and a minimum of seven Directors.
 Within this range, the Board establishes the number of Directors.
 Currently, our Board consists of nine Directors who are divided into three classes with Class I, Class II and Class III all having three members each.
-The terms of our Class I Directors expire at the Annual Meeting in 2018.
-The terms of our Class II Directors expire at the Annual Meeting in 2018.
+The terms of our Class I Directors expire at the Annual Meeting this year.
 The terms of our Class II Directors expire at the Annual Meeting in 2019.
-The terms of our Class III Directors expire at the Annual Meeting this year.
+The terms of our Class III Directors expire at the Annual Meeting in 2020.

 The size of the Board and experience of Board members that is relevant to the Company's business is assessed regularly by the NCG Committee.
 The Board may increase or decrease the number of Directors within the limits of Delaware law to accommodate the best interests of the Company and its stockholders.
-In March 2017, as the NCG Committee considered nominees for election as Class III Directors at the 2017 Annual Meeting of Stockholders, incumbent Albert C. Johnson indicated a preference not to stand for reelection when his term expires at the 2017 Annual Meeting.
-As a result, the NCG Committee evaluated the current size of the Board and based on the desire of Mr. Johnson to step down, the NCG Committee recommended, and the Board approved, a reduction in the size of the Board from nine Directors to eight Directors and to reduce the number of directorships in Class III from three Directors to two Directors to be effective immediately prior to the convening of the 2017 Annual Meeting of Stockholders.
+In August 2017, the NCG Committee evaluated the current size of the Board and, based on the desire of the Board to enhance its membership with expertise in digital commerce and/or marketing, the NCG Committee recommended, and the Board approved, an increase in the size of the Board from eight Directors to nine Directors.
+The appointment of James A. Hilt in August 2017 as a Class III Director resulted in each of the Company's director classes to consist of three directors.